 Your weekly food waste recycling service

-All households now have the choice to recycle their food waste weekly. this is collected on the same day as your normal recycling and rubbish collection, just pop your outdoor caddy next to your other containers for 7am.
+All households now have the choice to recycle their food waste weekly. this is collected on the same day as your normal recycling and rubbish collection, just pop your outdoor caddy next to your other containers for 7am, please make sure that the collection crew can see your caddy.

 By recycling your food waste, this can be turned into something useful, it is taken to a special processing plant, where it can used to generate electricity to power homes.
-It also produces a liquid fertiliser that can be used in farming, please check out our FAQs for more information about how food recycling.
+It also produces a liquid fertiliser that can be used in farming, for more information about food waste recycling you can download our food waste services document.

 How to use the caddies

-- You can line your food waste caddy with newspaper, kitchen roll or nothing at all.
+- You can line your food waste caddy with newspaper, kitchen roll, nothing at all or you can purchase compostable caddy liners which are widely available in supermarkets and discount shops.

-- If you use a shared outdoor food waste silver top wheelie bin (e.g. if you live in flats), you can order replacements online, please select the property type option on the form called 'flats'.
+- If you use a shared outdoor food waste silver top wheelie bin (e.g. if you live in flats), you can order replacement liners online, please select the property type option on the form called 'flats'.

 - When your kitchen caddy is full, transfer the contents into your outdoor caddy.